-Waymaker will ensure the individual is advised (via the respective individual collection statements) of the type of organisation that may be provided with the collected information.
+Waymaker will ensure the individual is advised (via the respective individual collection statements) of the type of organization that may be provided with the collected information.

-In order to deliver the products and services you require, Waymaker may disclose your personal information to organisations outside of the Waymaker Group, this may be to contractors who provide services using Waymaker’s systems or may be outsourced to organisations operating their own information technology systems.
+In order to deliver the products and services you require, Waymaker may disclose your personal information to organizations outside of the Waymaker Group, this may be to contractors who provide services using Waymaker’s systems or may be outsourced to organizations operating their own information technology systems.

-Your personal information is disclosed to these organisations only in relation to us providing our products or services to you.
+Your personal information is disclosed to these organizations only in relation to us providing our products or services to you.

-Waymaker takes reasonable steps to ensure that these organisations are bound by confidentiality and privacy obligations in relation to the protection of your personal information.
+Waymaker takes reasonable steps to ensure that these organizations are bound by confidentiality and privacy obligations in relation to the protection of your personal information.